saylordotorg/course_hist202/Unit05.md

+---
+layout: default
+title: "HIST202: History of Europe, 1800 to the Present"
+course_description: "An examination of the political, economic, social, religious, and intellectual history of Europe, from the Middle Ages to the 18th century revolutions, with particular emphasis on primary-source interpretation."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Europe and the World** <span id="5"></span> *During the latter half of the nineteenth century, European powers (as well as Japan) held unprecedented colonial control over regions in